Home

 Psychology for Enterprise Architects

-This is not exactly news — people are not perfectly logical.
-We all have cognitive biases that cloud decisions and judgements.
+This is not exactly news — people aren't perfectly logical.
+We all have emotions and biases that influence decisions and judgments.
 As Enterprise Architects, it is useful to understand a few common cognitive biases and how they tend to impact EA.

 Irrational Escalation